ibm-cloud-docs/ContinuousDelivery/devsecops-tekton-cd-compliance.md

 | ![Advanced options](./images/devsecops_set-up_advancd_option.png) |
 | :--: |

-Once all the steps have been successfully completed the toolchain can be created by clicking the **Create** button on the final step.
+After you successfully complete all of the steps, click **Create** to create the toolchain.

-**Note:** You can always go back to previous steps in the guided installer, the toolchain installer retains all the configuration you have done in the successive stages.
+You can return to previous steps in the guided installer.
+The toolchain installer retains all of the configurations that you completed in the successive stages.
+{: tip}

 ## Start the CD toolchain setup
 {: #cd-devsecops-tekton-cd-setup}